the valley of the kings

 The central region of the Valley of the Kings

 Inside the tombs hundreds of images and hieroglyphs on the walls and ceilings tell us about the complex esoteric system that had developed in Egypt.
-With my photos I’m presenting some remarkable examples of the deities’ mythological function and their interaction with the pharaohs.
-On some of the images I carefully repaired some of the damage to restore the original state of the artwork.
+The mythological functions of the deities and their interaction with the pharaohs are well documented.

 tombs kv 2 – ramesses IV and kv 8 – merenptah